-Here's our advent calendar for this year!
-It's a Christmas tree, drawn and painted by Maia, with twenty-five ornaments listing holiday activities on the backs.
+Here’s our Christmas tree advent calendar for this year!
+Maia drew and painted a Christmas tree with twenty-five ornaments listing holiday activities on the backs.
 We loved having an activity-oriented advent calendar last year and Maia was very excited about helping to make one again this year.

 First, Maia drew a large Christmas tree with oil pastels on brown contractor’s paper (similar to butcher paper).
 I know the paper looks like it’s floating above the floor, but it’s taped to our studio table.

-After drawing the tree, Maia painted it in with green tempera paint…
+After drawing the tree, Maia painted it with green tempera paint.

-…and then sprinkled a generous helping of glitter to the wet paint for good measure.
+Sprinkle a generous helping of glitter on the wet paint for good measure.
 The tree trunk is colored in with chalk pastel which is already causing problems.
 We keep brushing against it and getting covered with brown chalk.
-Next time we'll stick with the oil pastels and paint!
+Next time we’ll stick with the oil pastels and paint!

 The next day I had some circles ready for Maia to number and decorate as Christmas tree ornaments.
 I used a small drinking cup as the template for the circles and cut them out of watercolor paper, using a hole punch to make a small hole at the top of each.